pubnub/workshop-raspberrypi/projects-python/motion-led/README.md

 - Breadboard
 - 220 ohm resistor
 - LED
-- 5x M-to-F jumper wires, 2 red, 2 black and 2 of any color(we have brown) of your choice.
+- 5x M-to-F jumper wires, 2 red, 2 black and 2 of any color(we have yellow) of your choice.

 ### Wiring up PIR Sensor